 Custom Prosthetics and Orthotic Devices

-In healthcare, especially in the field of prosthetics and orthotics tool design and manufacture, 3D printing has brought great change.
+In healthcare, particularly in the design and manufacture of prosthetic and orthotic tools, 3D printing has introduced significant advancements.
 The devices took more than two weeks to make and involved molds and handwork.
 In today’s world, you scan a limb, make a model, and print it.

-It is particularly useful for children since their needs for frequent changes are increasing as they grow.
-Due to 3D printing’s unique design and shape, lightweight, comfortable, and economically viable devices can be created.
-Michigan’s University researchers have even developed light and strong structures using minimal materials.
+It is beneficial for children, as their need for frequent changes increases with growth.
+Due to 3D printing’s unique design and shape, devices that are lightweight, comfortable, and economically viable can be created.
+Michigan University researchers have even developed light and strong structures using minimal materials.
 Each clinic will have a digital copy of each construction, which can be printed and fitted as needed.

 Personalized medicine has become more practical and efficient due to 3D printing’s ability to reduce costs and speed up production.